Get industry leading matching in 3 easy steps…

 Loose matching ensures the offer is not sent to existing customers

-Minimise Manual Review of the grey area which can be done as a background task after a tight matches have been linked
+Minimise Manual Review of the grey area which can be done as a background task after the higher scoring (tight) matches have been linked

 This often means letting a very large proportion of the matches go uncorrected or undetected.